robinmoisson/staticrypt/README.md

 If you don't want StatiCrypt to create or use the config file, you can set `--config false` to disable it.

-The salt isn't secret, so you don't need to worry about hiding the config file.
+The salt isn't secret (it's publicly visible on the encrypted file), so you don't need to worry about hiding the config file.
+If you're encrypting as part of a CI step, you can commit the `.staticrypt.json` file so it's accessible to your build server.

 ### How does the "Remember me" checkbox work?